Jeremiah Lopez: Rising Star in the Class of 2026

 Introduction

-Jeremiah Lopez is an experienced guard continuing to develop his game at Brazosport High School in Freeport, Texas.
-Standing at 6'0" as part of the Class of 2026, Lopez continues to make an impact on the court in multiple ways.
-Known for his shooting ability and competitive mindset, Lopez has developed into a key contributor for his team.
+Jeremiah Lopez is an experienced guard who is continually developing his game at Brazosport High School in Freeport, Texas.
+Standing at 6'0" as part of the Class of 2026, Lopez makes an impact on the court in multiple ways.
+Known for his shooting ability and competitive mindset, he has become a key contributor for his team.

 Background

 Hailing from Freeport, Texas, Lopez fell in love with basketball at a young age while watching the game with his dad.
-He started playing at just five years old, and from that point on, his passion for the sport continued to grow, driving him to improve and compete at a high level.
+He started playing at just five years old.
+From that point on, his passion for the sport continued to grow.
+This passion drives him to improve and compete at a high level.

 Development